For TrueStack Direct Connect, Should I host my Windows Servers in AWS or Azure?

 - AWS SSD hard drives (GP2) are less expensive than the equivalent Premium SSD drives in Azure.

 TrueStack Direct Connect is a VPN management server made to connect Windows and Mac computers to AWS and Azure cloud Windows domain controllers and file servers.
-Follow our tutorials to try it out and get a free 30-day trial.

 For price comparison’s use these calculators: